Close Menu

 Do Grandparents Have Visitation Rights in Florida?

-In April 2024, the Florida Supreme Court reversed itself.
-After 33 years of settled jurisprudence, the conservative appointees of the Florida Supreme Court re-interpreted Florida’s Constitution, Article 1, Section 23, entitled “Right of Privacy.”
-Paradoxically, the DeSantis appointees of the Florida Supreme Court held that the “the right to be let alone and free from governmental intrusion into a person’s private life” does not extend to individual liberty, personal autonomy, and decision-making.
-[3] Consequently, the Florida Constitution no longer appears to prohibit laws that would compel grandparent visitation over parent objection (or any other laws that interfere with personal liberty for that matter) so long as they pass the low bar of “rational basis” / “best interest.”
+Florida Supreme Court Rejects Florida’s Constitutional “Right to Privacy.”
+In April 2024, the Florida Supreme Court issued a blockbuster opinion that reversed 33 years of legal precedent.
+The Court implicitly invalidated the “right to parent” as a fundamental constitutional right under Florida law.
+In Planned Parenthood, the conservative appointees of the Florida Supreme Court re-interpreted Florida’s Constitution, Article 1, Section 23, entitled “Right of Privacy” and paradoxically held that the “the right to be let alone and free from governmental intrusion into a person’s private life” does not extend to individual liberty, personal autonomy, and decision-making, the source of parental rights in Florida.
+[3] Consequently, the Florida Constitution no longer appears to prohibit laws that interfere with the “right to parent,” including laws that would compel grandparent visitation over parent objection even under the lenient best interest standard.

 Conclusion